spencerng/messenger-analysis/README.md

         --anonymize first
     ```

+    The `INIT_THRESH`, `FILTER_LIST`, and `TOP_N` variables can be customized in the code to filter out certain DM conversations.
 Graphs will display one at a time.